CSLearning4U/StudentCSP/_sources/CSPWebData/ch18_exercises.rst

                         total25 = total25 + new25
                     count = count + 1

-                print("Average PM 2.5 value for cities that start with "A" is ", total25/count)
+                print("Average PM 2.5 value for cities that start with 'A' is ", total25/count)

         .. tab:: Discussion